gdsports/usbmseble/README.md

 ### Trinket M0

-Double click on the Trinket M0 reset.
-When the TRINKETBOOT USB drive appears, drag and drop the file MSEADVUARTUSBH.ino.trinket_m0.uf2 on the the drive.
 This programs to the Trinket M0 to act as a USB host for the mouse.
 USB mouse HID reports are send out the UART TX (4) pin.
 The source code is at [https://github.com/gdsports/usbhostcopro](https://github.com/gdsports/usbhostcopro).